liujohnson118/model3/README.md

 !["Post a review 1"](https://github.com/liujohnson118/model3/blob/master/docs/delivered_car.png)
 !["Post a review 2"](https://github.com/liujohnson118/model3/blob/master/docs/post_review.png)

 * Once paid for the car and the car is delivered, the owner can also post a power consumption of his/her car so that the app will be able to calculate the real-world ranges of Tesla vehicles and present the best estimates of ranges for vehicles with different batteries to potential buyers.
+This can be done using the slider or entering the numerical value in the box.

 !["Power Consumption Sharing"](https://github.com/liujohnson118/model3/blob/master/docs/power.png)